Stop the

 — THE APPROPRIATIONS CLAUSE

-Filed May 22 · ⚡ INJUNCTION ISSUED May 29
+Democracy Forward · Filed May 22 · ⚡ Injunction in effect

 Courts, not this site, will determine the outcome.
 All legal positions are presented as active proceedings.